mrtazz/ketchupstatus/README.markdown

 # ketchupstatus
-Displays the status of your office's community ketchup.
+Displays status of your shared ketchup resources.

 ## Background
-In our office Monday is chicken & fries day.
+In our office Monday is chicken/fries/burger day.
 And we always have a bottle of ketchup which we share.
-However before buying groceries in the supermarket next door, we always forget to check if we have enough ketchup left.
+However before buying burgers in the supermarket next door, we always forget to check if we have enough ketchup left.

-So I quickly threw together a simple sinatra web app to set and check the status.
+So I quickly threw together a simple sinatra app to set and check the status.

 ## API